Amyl and the Sniffers: Brit Awards

+Grammy Awards

+The Grammy Awards are presented by The Recording Academy to recognise outstanding achievement in music.
+They are regarded by many as the most prestigious and significant awards in the music industry worldwide.

 J Awards

 Commencing in 2005, the J Awards are an annual series of Australian music awards that were established by the Australian Broadcasting Corporation's youth-focused radio station Triple J.